Inkjet Printer-Total Cost of Ownership Chicken Coop

 Okay, I admit it, I LOVE a nice sifted compost.
 The absence of rocks, twigs, leaves etc. make the virgin soil look perfect.
 I’ve had people marvel at how beautiful my planting beds look after running my compost and dirt through a screen.
 Yea, yeah, I know it isn’t necessary to screen compost before adding it to your garden, but the payoff is (now) worth the work.

 I’ve tried quite a few ways of sifting compost, but most of them require a lot of back breaking lifting and shaking.
-Well, following an idea I got here I modified the plans and made an incredible compost sifting device.
+Well, following an idea I got on the interwebs I modified the plans and made an incredible compost sifting device.

 Here I am breaking my back.
 It doesn’t look like very much fun does it.